Here's a brief overview of low carb diets and my long term journey with this way of eating!

 Your body is fueled by carbohydrates and fat.
 If you eat more carbs than your body needs, it converts them to fat.
 Low carb diets work on burning fat as fuel rather than storing fat.
 It does mean huge sacrifices if you are used to a “normal” diet.
 Starchy and sugary foods have to be eliminated, eg bread, pizza, cereal, chips, fries, bagels, pasta, candy, rice and more.
 You'll suddenly realize that carbs are everywhere!
 There are also significant amounts of carbs in common food like milk and many fruit and vegetables.

-However, it certainly isn’t all doom and gloom!
+However, this way of eating certainly isn't all bad news!
 There are a LOT of things you CAN eat: meat, fish, cheese, eggs, butter are just some of the highlights!
 When I first started low-carbing in 2008, I made a list of favorite meals that I COULD have and pinned it up on a cupboard door in the kitchen.
 (Updated to add – I have now designed a motivational pack that includes a blank list for YOU to complete!)
 These included: sashimi, beef carpaccio, mozzarella and tomato salad, crispy seaweed, Thai beef salad, asparagus and Hollandaise sauce, Thai salmon fishcakes, omelets, steak, bacon, smoked salmon and cream cheese, roast chicken, fried calamari with chili and salt – and many more!
 These meals all had a low carbohydrate intake to start with, with very little variation required.
 Your list would look very different but it is a very positive thing to do.

 From that point on, it is a case of learning to adapt.
 You want to have fajitas with the rest of the family, so use low carb wraps or lettuce leaves instead of normal tortillas.
 You want to have scrambled egg on bagel for a weekend breakfast?
 Have it on some lovely thick-cut ham instead of the bagel.
 The food choices that you make – that seem so hard at the start – soon become normal.